jrollin/rust-cli-workshop/6_api/README.md

 }
 ```

-We need to parse the body of the HTTP response provided as Json String into our data structure in Rust
+We need to parse the body of the HTTP response provided as Json String into our data structure in Rust.

 => This a `Deserialisation`